-Genevieve Bell calls out the creeps and warns of data's unintended consequences
+Genevieve Bell calls out the creeps and warns of analytics' unintended consequences

 When Genevieve Bell's ATM machine wished her a happy birthday, she found it a bit creepy.
 When it wished her happy anniversary she was downright disturbed.

 "It felt like they were tipping their hand a little too much," she said.
 "I had to take a step back and say 'ooh that's not good'.
-You've now told me much more about your tracking of me then I needed to know, in the guise of a personal exp.
+You've now told me much more about your tracking of me than I needed to know, in the guise of a personal experience.
 What you've done has gotten really creepy."

 Speaking at the AIIA Navigating Digital Government Summit in Canberra today, the former Intel anthropologist warned that government and industry needed to keep in mind the effect data and technology had on people.